sklintyg/minaintyg/devops/openshift/INSTALL.md

 ### 2.7 Access to OpenShift Cluster

-The OpenShift user account must haThe OpenShift user account must have the right permissions to process, create, delete and replace objects.
-A VPN account and connection is required in order to access the OpenShift Cluster.
+The OpenShift user account must have the right permissions to process, create, delete and replace objects, and most certainly a VPN account and connection is required in order to access the OpenShift Cluster.

 ### 2.8 Client Software Tools